MrRobot9/9gag-CLI/README.md

 # 9gag-CLI

-You can browse 9gag in your terminal now
+This is a python script which parses 9gag.com using BeautifulSoup and display it in terminal window.

-Instructions
+**Instructions**